failsafe-lib/failsafe/README.md

 ```java
 breaker.withDelay(Duration.ofSeconds(30));
 ```

+Or a [computed delay][computed-delay-breaker] based on an execution result.

 The breaker can be configured to *close* again if a number of trial executions succeed, else it will re-*open*: